UiPath-Services/CredentialStorePlugins/OneIdentitySafeguard.SecureStore/README.md

 TODO

 # Troubleshooting
+The following errors may show up in the Application Eventlog.
+## {{Authorization is required for this request}}
+Possible causes:
+* The Certificate of the A2A user is invalid or expired
+* 'Visible to Certificate User' is not enabled although the credential request is made by AccountName@[AssetName|AssetNetworkAddress|DomainName]
+* Wrong asset value is configured, the requested account is not listed in the A2A registration

-When you're trying to check out a password for an unattended robot with the Orchestrator and you see the following error in the Application Eventlog: {{Unable to connect to web service https://<safeguard-address>/service/core/v3, Error: An error occurred while sending the request.
+## {{Unable to connect to web service https://<safeguard-address>/service/core/v3, Error: An error occurred while sending the request.
 The read operation failed, see inner exception.}}:
 * Check network connectivity from the Orchestrator to <safeguard-address>:443
 * Make sure the Application Identity running the Orchestrator has access to the certificate store where the A2A certificate is stored.
 Apply one of the following options:
   * Use a dedicated account to run the Orchestrator.